mark-summerfield/store/README.md

 or, say,

     str u This is an optional comment.

+Use

+    str s

+or `str status` to see if any files need adding or updating.

 You can print or extract any previous version of any stored file.
 You can diff a previous version against the version on disk or against a